1200s early - William the Lion awards the

 1540s - the Gatehouse / Tower House, was

-built for more luxurious accommodation and a
+built for more luxurious accommodation and the

 Great Hall for entertaining.